umetak/RoboND-Kinematics-Project-TU/my_writeup.md

 [//]: # (Image References)
 [image1]: ./misc_images/fig1.png
-[image2]: ./misc_images/misc3.png
+[image2]: ./misc_images/fig2.png
-[image3]: ./misc_images/misc2.png

 ---
 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-The Kuka KR210 DH parameters were obtained by measurement in the forward_kinematics demo.
+The Kuka KR210 DH parameters were obtained by measuring data in the forward_kinematics demo.

 ![alt text][image1]